COMMON NAME (SCIENTIFIC NAME)Grammostola rosea

 HABITATPrimarily deserts and Scrublands

 The Rose Hair Tarantula is a moderately large tarantula.
 A fully mature Rose Hair can reach approximately 6 inches in its total leg span.
 They reach full size in about 3 – 4 years.
 They are usually either dark brown, blackish or grey in their base color.
 Some Chilean rose hair tarantulas have orange/reddish hairs all over their body, while others have a tan body with pink hairs and some have copper colored hairs.
-They have eight eyes that are very small and generally not very strong.
-Two large fangs can be seen at the front of the head with two pedipalps, or leg looking appendages near the mouth.
+They have eight eyes; they are very small and generally not very strong.

-Habitat/Range: Found throughout northern Chile.
+Found throughout northern Chile.
 Also found in parts of Bolivia and Argentina.
-They are primarily desert and Scrubland dwelling.
-They like to dig burrows in the ground for cover instead of spinning a web.
+They are primarily desert and scrubland dwelling.
+They like to dig burrows in the ground.

-Diet in the Wild: Nocturnal predator of small arthropods.
+Nocturnal predator of small arthropods.
 Prey is injected with venom and enzymes that begin breaking it down into ingestible fluids.
-They do not spin a web to catch food, they will case after prey to inject venom.
+They do not spin a web to catch food, they will chase after prey to inject venom.